Sorry, girl, but you missed out Well tough luck, that boy's mine now We are more than just good friends This is how the story ends

 - Any guy who marries Cordelia in Fire Emblem Awakening, since she has feelings for Prince Chrom for a long time and her romantic supports are, more often than not, about her trying to deal with it.
 And this certainly includes a male Player Character.

-- And possibly genderflipped in in regards to Lon'qu, if his thoughts and feelings regarding his dead friend Ke'ri were romantic in nature.
+- And possibly genderflipped in in regards to Lon'qu, if his thoughts and feelings regarding his dead Only Friend Ke'ri were romantic in nature.
 (This includes a female Player Character, of course.)